-In 2020 SAC meeting was not held.
+^{}In 2020 SAC meeting was not held.
 As a proxy we used fish stock assessment results from previous year.

-The fleet segments DFN VL0006 is mainly relying on stocks for which stocks assessments are not available.
-In terms of landing those stocks averaged 90.76 % between 2016 and 2020 while in 2020 the value was 99.25 %.
-Table 18 represents values of landings, percent of landings and SRI.
+The fleet segment DFN VL0006 is mainly relying on stocks for which stocks assessments are not available.
+In terms of landing those stocks averaged 90.48% between 2016 and 2021 while in 2021 the value was 89.04%.
+Table 18 represents values of landings, percentage of landings and SRI.